Node Unblocker: Top Tools, Setup Guide, Limitations & Proxy Picks (2026)

 Choose the best Node Unblocker tools

-Top 5 Free & Open-Source Node Unblocker Tools
+Top 5 Free & Open-Source Node Unblocker Projects Ranked by Activity

 Tool / Project Type License SSL / HTTPS Support Typical Performance Update Frequency

-node-unblocker Web proxy framework MIT Via reverse proxy / TLS Medium Low
+node-unblocker Web proxy framework AGPL-3.0 Via reverse proxy / TLS Medium Low

 http-proxy-middleware Express middleware MIT Depends on Node/host High High